as per May 2022

 12.4) Executive Board Meetings

-The Executive Board shall be convened in writing by the President at least three weeks prior to the scheduled meeting and shall meet at least twice a year.
+The Executive Board shall be convened in writing by the President prior to the scheduled meeting and shall meet at least three times a year.

 The Executive Board shall have a quorum if all its members have been invited and if at least half of the voting members are present.
 The Executive Board shall decide by simple majority; in the event of a tie, the presiding officer shall have the additional casting vote.